romacardozx/DEUNA-Challenge/README.md

 #### Online Payment Platform
 * This project aims to develop an online payment platform, which will be an API-based application enabling e-commerce businesses to securely and seamlessly process transactions.

-## Initial proposal for project structure
+## New proposal for project structure with Cloud
 ```sh
 DEUNA-CHALLENGE/
 ├── cmd/